universal-software-engineering-inc/HelloWorld.framework_boilerplate/README.md

-Boilerplate for other project, do not change.
+- Boilerplate for general purpose, do not change.
+- Fork this repo if you want to use it.